MattisLind/82S100replacement/README.md

 The CPLD used is an Atmel ATF1502ASL-25AU44.
 The good thing with this Atmel part is that it is 5V.
 Not just 5V tolerant.
 The L variant is also Low power and the slowest part which is good when emulating old parts.
 Mouser order# [556-AF1502ASL25AU44](http://www.mouser.se/Search/ProductDetail.aspx?R=ATF1502ASL-25AU44).
 The decoupling capacitor is a 0.22uF ceramic.
 Mouser order# [80-C0805C224K5R](http://www.mouser.se/Search/ProductDetail.aspx?R=C0805C224K5RACTU).
 The cheapest way to get the connecting pins is to order them from Aliexpress.
 Search for ["Gold Plated 2.54mm Male 40 Pin Single Row Straight Round Pin Header Strip"](https://www.aliexpress.com/af/Gold-Plated-2.54mm-Male-40-Pin-Single-Row-Straight.html?ltype=wholesale&d=y&origin=n&isViewCP=y&catId=0&initiative_id=SB_20161201120954&SearchText=Gold+Plated+2.54mm+Male+40+Pin+Single+Row+Straight&blanktest=0)

-Since Xilinx XC9536 and EPM7032S is pin compatible they can be used as far as I can see.
-However both these vendors has discontinued their 5V lines.
-Althoug devices can probably be found from surplus sellers.
+Since EPM7032S is pin compatible it can be used as well as far as I can see.
+However the vendor has discontinued their 5V line.
+Although devices can probably be found from surplus sellers.

-To program the part you need to download the WinCUPL software fomr Atmel site.
+To program the part you need to download the [WinCUPL](https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/wincupl) software fomr Atmel site.
 It is free and runs under Windows.
 Then to download your design to the chip you need a JTAG ISP cable, ATDH1150USB-K.

 [jamarju](https://github.com/jamarju) contributed with information on a cheaper way to program the Atmel devices: